Skip to main content

 LTAN decorative banner: photos depicting LTAN position.
 LTAN Position Description: Provides probabilistic and deterministic information on long-term fire advancement, fire behavior, and spread direction, based on local information, topography, historic and current fire spread, and with historic and current fire weather data.

-The Long Term Fire Analyst (LTAN) is responsible for collecting weather data, developing strategic and tactical fire behavior information, predicting fire growth, and interpreting fire characteristics for use by incident overhead.
-An LTAN may provide leadership for other assigned LTANs.
-The LTAN reports to the Fire Behavior Analyst (FBAN), Situation Unit Leader (SITL), or Planning Section Chief (PSC) and works in the Plans functional area.
+The Long Term Fire Analyst (LTAN) is responsible for collecting fire behavior observations and weather, fuel, and topographic data; developing strategic fire behavior information; predicting fire growth; and interpreting fire characteristics for use by incident leadership.
+An LTAN may provide leadership to other LTANs, Remote Automated Weather Station (RAWS) Technicians, or Technical Specialists.
+The LTAN reports to the Situation Unit Leader (SITL), Planning Section Chief (PSC), host unit, or decision support center and works in the Planning functional area.

 USWDS Paragraphs